wnccys/Chess.Project/README.md

 # Chess.Project

-New updates about chess is comming soon
+New updates about chess is coming soon